Captain Sánchez's Crime: Plot

 Captain Sánchez throws the severed head into the fire, and hides the mutilated body on the cellar behind a wall.
 Meanwhile, Maria Luisa cleans the crime scene.
 They have gained little money from the crime, except for a ring Jalón was wearing and a token from the casino for a large amount of money.
 The disappearance of Jalón causes intrigue among the people who knew him, particularly at the casino, where it is a well-known fact that he has not claimed the money from his gambling wins.
 Maria Luisa goes to the casino to try and cash out the token, which immediately makes her a suspect.
 When the police come to search her house, they find the mutilated body hidden behind a wall in the cellar.
 Father and daughter are arrested.

 Maria Luisa, who initially denied any knowledge of the crime, later recants her story implicating her father.
 She also accuses him of sexually abusing her for many years; they had two children together who died shortly after birth.
 Captain Sánchez also talks against her daughter proclaiming his innocence, but he says the dishonor his daughter has brought upon him is more than he can bear, and he asks for the death penalty.

 During the trial, the lawyers acting for daughter and father blame each other.
 The captain is condemned to death, and Maria Luisa is sentenced to 30 years in jail.
 After Captain Sánchez is executed in an open field, Maria Luisa receives the rosary her father held up to the end.
 A voice-over informs viewers that she eventually lost her sanity, and died in prison twelve years after her father.

 Production

-This film was developed as an episode of La Huella del Crimen (The Trace of the Crime), a Spanish television series by Televisión Española which depicted infamous crimes happening in Spain, and for which famous Spanish film directors were invited to make an episode in 16 mm.
+This film was developed as an episode of La huella del crimen, a Spanish anthology television series by Televisión Española which depicted infamous crimes happening in Spain, and for which famous Spanish film directors were invited to make an episode in 16 mm.